OpenStickCommunity/gp2040ce-binary-tools/README.md

 ### Dumping the GP2040-CE board with picotool

 Some of these tools require a dump of your GP2040-CE board, either the storage section or the whole board, depending on the context.
-The storage section of a GP2040-CE board is a reserved 16 KB starting at `0x101FC000`.
+The user config storage section of a GP2040-CE board is a reserved 32 KB starting at `0x101F8000`.
 To dump your board's storage with picotool:

 ```
-% picotool save -r 101FC000 10200000 memory.bin
+% picotool save -r 101F8000 10200000 memory.bin
 ```

 And to dump your whole board: